aerospike/aerospike-client-python/doc/client.rst

         Get all named roles and their privileges.

         :param dict policy: optional :ref:`aerospike_admin_policies`.

         :return: a :class:`dict` of :ref:`aerospike_privilege_dict` keyed by role name.

         :raises: one of the :exc:`~aerospike.exception.AdminError` subclasses.

     .. method:: admin_create_user(username, password, roles[, policy: dict])

-        Create a user with a specified *username* and grant it *roles*.
+        Create a user and grant it roles.

-        :param str username: the username to be added to the aerospike cluster.
+        :param str username: the username to be added to the Aerospike cluster.
         :param str password: the password associated with the given username.
         :param list roles: the list of role names assigned to the user.
         :param dict policy: optional :ref:`aerospike_admin_policies`.

         :raises: one of the :exc:`~aerospike.exception.AdminError` subclasses.

     .. method:: admin_drop_user(username[, policy: dict])

-        Drop the user with a specified *username* from the cluster.
+        Drop the user with a specified username from the cluster.

         :param str username: the username to be dropped from the aerospike cluster.

         :param dict policy: optional :ref:`aerospike_admin_policies`.

         :raises: one of the :exc:`~aerospike.exception.AdminError` subclasses.

     .. method:: admin_change_password(username, password[, policy: dict])

-        Change the *password* of the user *username*.
-This operation can only \
+        Change the password of a user.

-        be performed by that same user.
+        This operation can only be performed by that same user.

-        :param str username: the username.
+        :param str username: the username of the user.
         :param str password: the password associated with the given username.
         :param dict policy: optional :ref:`aerospike_admin_policies`.

         :raises: one of the :exc:`~aerospike.exception.AdminError` subclasses.

     .. method:: admin_set_password(username, password[, policy: dict])

-        Set the *password* of the user *username* by a user administrator.
+        Set the password of a user by a user administrator.

         :param str username: the username to be added to the aerospike cluster.
         :param str password: the password associated with the given username.
         :param dict policy: optional :ref:`aerospike_admin_policies`.

         :raises: one of the :exc:`~aerospike.exception.AdminError` subclasses.

     .. method:: admin_grant_roles(username, roles[, policy: dict])

-        Add *roles* to the user *username*.
+        Add roles to a user.

-        :param str username: the username to be granted the roles.
+        :param str username: the username of the user.
         :param list roles: a list of role names.
         :param dict policy: optional :ref:`aerospike_admin_policies`.

         :raises: one of the :exc:`~aerospike.exception.AdminError` subclasses.

     .. method:: admin_revoke_roles(username, roles[, policy: dict])

-        Remove *roles* from the user *username*.
+        Remove roles from a user.

         :param str username: the username to have the roles revoked.
         :param list roles: a list of role names.
         :param dict policy: optional :ref:`aerospike_admin_policies`.

         :raises: one of the :exc:`~aerospike.exception.AdminError` subclasses.

     .. method:: admin_query_user (username[, policy: dict]) -> []

-        Return the list of roles granted to the specified user *username*.
+        Return the list of roles granted to the specified user.

-        :param str username: the username to query for.
+        :param str username: the username of the user.
         :param dict policy: optional :ref:`aerospike_admin_policies`.

         :return: a :class:`list` of role names.

         :raises: one of the :exc:`~aerospike.exception.AdminError` subclasses.

     .. method:: admin_query_users ([policy: dict]) -> {}

-        Return the :class:`dict` of users, with their roles keyed by username.
+        Get the roles of all users.

         :param dict policy: optional :ref:`aerospike_admin_policies`.
         :return: a :class:`dict` of roles keyed by username.